 Investors wondering how to invest £10k may find this ETF appealing, given that the FTSE 100 has a long-standing reputation for providing positive annual returns.
 Since it launched in 1984, the FTSE 100 has delivered an average annual return of 7.75% – which means the iShares Core FTSE 100 UCITS ETF offers a suitable opportunity for compounding.

 Moreover, investing in the iShares Core FTSE 100 UCITS ETF is well-suited for those with little experience in the market since there’s no requirement to pick stocks.
+It’s a great way to learn how to invest in the UK.
 Finally, with an expense ratio of just 0.07%, investors can hold this ETF for years (or even decades) without accruing any substantial fees.

 10. Ethereum (ETH) – Top Blockchain Network with Huge Potential

-Rounding off our list of the most popular investments in the UK is Ethereum.
+Rounding off our list of the best investments in the UK is Ethereum.
 Many people opt to buy Ethereum as an alternative to Bitcoin since it is often cited as having a much higher ceiling.

 As a blockchain network, Ethereum offers a foundation for decentralised app (dApp) developers to construct their platforms.
 This means Ethereum has become a hub for some of the most exciting areas of the crypto market, ranging from decentralised finance (DeFi) to NFTs.

 Ethereum has recently transitioned to a ‘Proof-of-Stake’ (PoS) consensus protocol, making the network harder to attack and much more energy-efficient.
 Although the ETH price is down over 60% since the beginning of 2022, many crypto analysts believe this blockchain is the future – meaning a potentially-lucrative rebound could be on the cards soon.

 Types of UK Investments